Basilica of St. Francis Xavier, Dyersville: History

 The move to elevate St. Francis Xavier to a minor basilica began in the 1940s.
 Then-Father Mathias M. Hoffman, who had served as a military chaplain in Europe in World War I and World War II, began to advance the cause to Vatican officials.
 The cause was furthered when a high ranking German Cardinal, Konrad von Preysing, visited the church.
 In the mid-1950s the church building was consecrated.
 On the interior there are a number of small gold crosses on the side walls, marking the twelve places where the church walls were anointed with chrism when the church was consecrated.
 Once consecrated a church building may never be used for any other purpose and only a consecrated church can be elevated to the rank of a basilica.
 Previously the parish had worked hard to attain and maintain a debt-free status, a preliminary requirement before a church can be consecrated.

 On May 11, 1956, the church was elevated to the rank of a minor basilica by Pope Pius XII.
 It was the twelfth church in the United States to receive this honor.
 A mass officially naming the church as a basilica attracted crowds from all over the state, as well as many high ranking clergy.

 An addition was made to the south side of the basilica in 1989.
 It contains a handicapped elevator, restrooms and access to the basement of the basilica.

 In the mid-1990s, the parish began to offer a Tridentine Mass at 12:00 p.m. on Sundays.
-This mass is either said or sung in Latin according to the 1962 Rite.
-At other times the Noon Mass is offered in Spanish.
+This Mass was either said or sung in Latin according to the 1962 Rite.
+Currently, the Noon Mass is offered in Spanish.

 The interior of the church was refurbished from 2000 to 2001.
 The paintings and frescoes were cleaned.
 Other frescoes that were hidden under coats of paint were restored.
 The baldacchino, the main altars, the side altars, and the statues were cleaned and restored.
 This was possible due to a gift from a parishioner.